Learn about actual and potential costs

-The commercial lighting fixtures market has a medium level of concentration, with the top four suppliers accounting for about 45.0% of market revenue.
+The commercial lighting fixtures market has a medium level of concentration, with the top four suppliers accounting for between 30.0% and 50.0% of market revenue.
 Moderate concentration reflects the presence of large-scale multinational manufacturers, such as Acuity Brands, Philips, Eaton Corporation, Cree Inc. and General Electric.
-Nonetheless, an estimated 3,500 suppliers offer...
+Nonetheless, an estimated 3,500...
 Subscribe to learn more.

 Questions to ask potential suppliers

 If not, can you recommend third-party service providers?